iamvitalyo/jin/readme.txt

 Nature told that we must ask the questions in circle, if this idea is true you can calculate by balance, if 50% and more % is true, "o" teach us balance so between all statements in this file you calculate avg % of true, if true 50% or more then do.

 If woman want we or she can rename project on "Goddess", or on name of first woman what will make first PR with code.
+Or we can name this project "o".

 This file is a draft please be free and write your ideas.